zerothi/pythonsupport-page/docs/menu/documentation/uninstall/uninstall-vscode.rst

 Uninstalling Visual Studio Code
 ============================

-This is a guide on how to uninstall Visual Studio Code from your computer.
+This guide will help you uninstall Visual Studio Code from your computer.
-This can come in handy in many different scenarios, but especially if Visual Studio Code is not working properly, and you want a fresh start on it.
+This can be useful if Visual Studio Code is not working properly and you want a fresh start.

 Windows
 ---------------------------------------